mmtk/mmtk-core/docs/tutorial/Tutorial.md

    * Run fannkuchredux by using the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/javac fannkuchredux.java` followed by `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java fannkuchredux` in `openjdk`.

 3. **DeCapo** benchmark suite (most complex, will trigger multiple collections): Fetch using `wget https://sourceforge.net/projects/dacapobench/files/9.12-bach-MR1/dacapo-9.12-MR1-bach.jar/download -O ./dacapo-9.12-MR1-bach.jar`.
-   * DeCapo contains a variety of benchmarks, but this tutorial will only be using `lusearch`.
-Run the `lusearch` benchmark using the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java -XX:+UseThirdPartyHeap -Xms512M -Xmx512M -jar ./dacapo-9.12-MR1-bach.jar lusearch` in `openjdk`.
+   * DeCapo contains a variety of benchmarks, but this tutorial will only be using lusearch.
+Run the lusearch benchmark using the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java -XX:+UseThirdPartyHeap -Xms512M -Xmx512M -jar ./dacapo-9.12-MR1-bach.jar lusearch` in `openjdk`.

 #### Working with multiple VM builds
 You will need to build multiple versions of the VM in this tutorial.
 You should familiarise yourself with how to do this now.